rolandholik/BT-sphinx-docs/source/TSEM/tsem_hooks.rst

    	return dispatch_event(ep);
    }

-This hooks is one of the simple ones.
+This hook is one of the simple ones.
 It checks if :term:`TSEM` is fully initialized and if this function is modeled by the current namespace.
 If one of the conditions is not true, it exits, granting permission without modeling the event.
 It allocates structure holding data about binary handlers in